la-x/wirelog/README.md

 regenerate .env file and add the above database name and phpMyAdmin login credentials. cp .env.example .env php artisan key:generate

+go to .env and ensure key has been generated.
+Change the following:
+Line1   APP_NAME=wirelog
+Line12  APP_NAME=wirelog

+Add the following to the .env file:
+APP_ADMIN="l.albert@wirelog.com.au" or your preferred admin address.

 run:
 php artisan storage:link